Azure/azure-capi-cli-extension/README.md

 extension to your Azure CLI to harness the power and flexibility of [Cluster API](https://cluster-api.sigs.k8s.io/) (CAPI) in just a few `az capi` commands.

+---
+**NOTE**
+This project is at a proof-of-concept stage: some commands don't work yet and everything is subject to change based on your feedback.

+---

 ## How to Use

 * [Install `az`](https://docs.microsoft.com/cli/azure/install-azure-cli), the command-line